 If Google can't find and index your site, all your numbers will drop, so start by checking your site coverage in the Google index:

-- Open the Index Coverage report for your site.
+- Open the Page Indexing report for your site.

 - Toggle the report to show valid pages, and look at the chart for any drops in indexed pages.
 If so, toggle the report to show indexing errors, warnings, and excluded URLs.
 Look for spikes that correspond to your indexing drops and drill into the details.
 You should find clues that explain why pages that were once indexed can no longer be indexed, and the documentation for the error should explain how to fix the issue.
 Here are the most common root causes: